 As noted by Worn&Wound, Seiko’s marketing ads boasted about the 6106’s diving capability, that was “[Water]Proof," all the way down to 229 feet!
 Other ads made it seem like the choice for surfers.
 Either way, it was a popular offering and the affordable, but not cheap at the time, price of $75.

-This Seiko Sport Diver comes with a leather strap, nylon NATO strap, spring bar tool, and Pelican travel case.
+This Seiko Sport Diver comes with its original stainless-steel bracelet, nylon NATO strap, spring bar tool, and Pelican travel case.

-DIAL: Original Seiko-signed deep blue “resist” dial.
-Day/date at 3 o’clock position works nicely.
-Lume is in quite nice shape, considering the watch is nearly a half century old.
+DIAL: Seiko-signed deep blue dial, which shimmers depnding on angle - quite the sight to behold "in the steel."
+Day/date at 3 o’clock position - with English and Japanese kanji language day variants - works nicely.
+Lume is in nice shape, considering the watch is over half a century old.

 CRYSTAL: 6106-correct hardlex crystal, scratch-free.

 BAND: Original stainless-steel bracelet, which will fit up to an approx. eight inch wrist - braclet is tight, and even retains its original sticker instructions for removing extra links on the clasp.
 This 6106 also comes with a nylon blue dotted NATO strap.

 MOVEMENT: Seiko 6106 automatic movement, manufactured in June 1969.